 February 25 - April 8, 2014

-Join us in reading and celebrating Barbara Shapiro's The Art Forger
+Thanks to everyone who helped organize and participated in this years GrotonREADS events, reading and celebrating Barbara Shapiro's The Art Forger

-Events will kick-off with a trip to the Isabella Stewart Gardner Museum on Wednesday, February 26.
-Our Grand Finale will be a program with author BARBARA SHAPIRO on Tuesday, April 8, at 7 pm.
+2014 events included a kick-off with a trip to the Isabella Stewart Gardner Museum on Wednesday, February 26.
+Our Grand Finale was a program with author BARBARA SHAPIRO on Tuesday, April 8, at 7 pm.

-Many other programs are planned.
-Attend a talk given by an FBI Special Agent who investigated the Gardner Art Heist and the museum's former Security Director.
-Join in a Scavenger Hunt in the Library for families.
-Hear a presentation by an artist to help us understand the painting techniques Rembrandt used to create "Storm on the Sea of Galilee," one of the works stolen from the Gardner Museum.
-Participate in book discussions and related events for 4th-8th graders.
-In addition, we will be offering a lifelong learning course on understanding art for beginners.
-There will also be a celebration of local art as the Library holds a Pop-Up Art Show for 25 area artists.
-We hope to see you at all events!
-Events are free and open to all.
+Other programs included: a talk given by an FBI Special Agent who investigated the Gardner Art Heist and the museum's former Security Director; a Scavenger Hunt in the Library for families; a presentation by an artist to help us understand the painting techniques Rembrandt used to create "Storm on the Sea of Galilee," one of the works stolen from the Gardner Museum; and book discussions and related events for 4th-8th graders.
+In addition, we offered a lifelong learning course on understanding art for beginners.
+There was also a celebration of local art as the Library held a Pop-Up Art Show for 25 area artists.
+Thank you to all who came!
+Events were free and open to all.

 GrotonREADS is a community-wide reading event orchestrated by the Groton Public Library and sponsored by the Groton Public Library Endowment Trust.
 GrotonREADS is now in its tenth year.
 Click here to see a list of past GrotonREADS titles.

 GrotonREADS 2014 Events:

 - Why We Call It Art: A Lifelong Learning Course led by Donna Nowak, Tuesdays, February 25 - March 25 (5 sessions), 7:00-8:30 pm